Lids Careers | Opportunities in Retail & Sports Merchandise

 • Store Manager

 Store managers are in charge of everything from hiring to scheduling, payroll oversight, and driving store performance.
-They work closely with district managers to meet business goals and often lead visual merchandising efforts and team development.
+They work closely with district managers to meet business goals.

 Mall & Event-Based Roles